How a rather mundane space storm knocked out 40 SpaceX satellites

 I've been clear about how I think this and other megaconstellations are an absolute travesty, but they sure are pretty during reentry pic.twitter.com/IZWTwXYX9H

-Spann said NASA and the National Oceanic Atmospheric Administration (NOAA) are currently analyzing the exact nature of the event that caused the issue, but the conditions do not appear particularly special.
+Spann said that NASA and the National Oceanic and Atmospheric Administration (NOAA) are analyzing the exact nature of the event that caused the issue but that the conditions do not appear particularly special.

 Two solar storms

 On Jan.
-30, satellites observed an expulsion of plasma and magnetic material from the sun, called a coronal mass ejection.
+30, satellites observed the sun undergo a coronal mass ejection — an expulsion of plasma and magnetic material.
 The stream was directed toward Earth and arrived around Feb.
-2, sparking some aurora sightings along the northern United States as shown above.
+2, sparking some aurora sightings in the northern United States, as shown above.

 “That’s the solar storm we had predicted would hit.
 It was pretty much on time,” said Tamitha Skov, a research scientist at Aerospace Corp.
 “When we saw it, we went, ‘Oh, this is pretty mild.’”